Dot gov

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Our environment plays a large role in children's health.
-In general, children are more likely to be hurt or get sick from environmental issues than adults.
+The environment plays a large role in children’s health.
+Children are more vulnerable to environmental hazards than adults for several reasons, including:

-Children eat more food, drink more water, and breathe more air relative to their body size than adults do.
-In addition, common childhood behavior, such as putting their hands in their mouths or playing on the ground, can lead children to have more contact with chemicals than adults experience.
+• Children eat more food, drink more water, and breathe more air relative to their body size than adults.

 In the home